jon-jacky/home/commonplace.md

   they themselves will become artificially intelligent.
 That won't be an improvement, because an essay that sounds as though it were written by a computer is not better than an essay actually written by one. ..."

+- Chatbottery, Regina Rini, *TLS*, Jan 3 2025, p.
+27 (no link):

+  "Will 2025 be the year we give up the teaching of writing? ...
+  Every professor I know wasted countless hours of 2024 in the prevention or detection of AI-powered cheating.
+It is a miserable war of attrition that seems doomed to defeat.
+Perhaps the time has come, then, to declare a strategic withdrawal from writing as pedagogy?

+  The problem is double-barelled; writing has simultaneously become less valuable and much harder to teach.
+Start with the value proposition: few students will need to compose essays after leaving school. ...
+  Now try to pursuade the arriving generation of college students ... that writing is a skill they must internalize for future success.
+Brace for eyeroll-impact.
+An ever-increasing share of adults will regard AI writing tools as just more productivity apps on their phone, no more sensible to abjure than calculators.

+  As for the other side -- the terrible cost for educators struggling to hold the line against AI cheating -- at stake is the personal indignity of seeing one's time treated as worthless. ...
+A pedagogical future of thousands of hours analysing the semantic output of uneducable robots sounds like a particularly sadistic existential hell ..."

 - A.I.D.E.: Artificial Intelligence Dedicated to Empathy, by Seattle Design Nerds, at *Seattle: City of the Future*,